 Reckless driving can be considered equal to the civil infraction of “careless driving” but with the added element of intent.
 Reckless driving occurs when the driver knows that he or she is operating his or her vehicle in an unsafe manner that may result in damage to property or compromise the safety and wellbeing of other people both within and surrounding the general vicinity.

 In contrast, careless driving occurs when driving is not done in a careful and prudent manner.
 For example, a driver who increases the speed of his or her vehicle several miles per hour over the speed limit during a rainstorm, or someone who makes a right-hand turn without checking that both right and left directions are clear, participates in careless behavior on the road.

 Careless drivers often commit unintentional mistakes and errors that result in accidents, Reckless driving, a criminal offense, can be difficult to prove in a court of law because of the number of common similarities to careless driving, which is a civil offense.
 For example, fleeing from a law enforcement officer always meets the requirements of reckless driving, but it typically carries charges different from reckless driving.

 A first conviction for willful, wanton, and reckless driving is considered a second-degree misdemeanor or “specified traffic offense” and carries up to 90 days in jail, 6 months of probation, and/or a $500 fine.
 A second or subsequent offense is also a second-degree misdemeanor but the maximum incarceration sentence increases from 90 days to 180 days jail.

-If the reckless driving resulted in property damage, the offense is a first degree misdemeanor with a maximum of one year in jail, one year of probation and/or a $1,000 fine.
-A conviction for willful, wanton and reckless driving where bodily injury resulted is a third degree felony with a maximum of 5 years in prison, 5 years of probation and up to a $5,000 fine.
+If the reckless driving resulted in property damage, the offense is a first-degree misdemeanor with a maximum of one year in jail, one year of probation and/or a $1,000 fine.
+A conviction for willful, wanton, and reckless driving through which bodily injury resulted is charged a third-degree felony with a maximum of 5 years in prison, 5 years of probation and up to a $5,000 fine.